X5DNA.com

 The Mark 18 bomb, tested in 1952, was also known as the super oralloy bomb.
 It was made of a spherical shell of very highly-enriched uranium surrounded by a sophisticated symmetrical implosion system.
 Although it is often described as a very advanced device, it was designed by people who did not have computers of a power that is anything even approaching the power of computer that you are using to read this web page.
 More than a half-century ago, at least 90 of these bombs were built by the United States.
 In 1952, they were trying to conserve the highly-enriched uranium in the stockpile, so the Mark 18 was surrounded with a natural uranium tamper.
 Anyone making a similar weapon for EMP use could probably greatly enhance its EMP effects by using a tamper made of enriched uranium and by using a relatively thin outer casing made of an aluminum alloy.
 There are also techniques for increasing the energy of the gamma rays beyond the levels available in first and second generation nuclear weapons.
 These techniques would increase the electric field of the EMP beyond the old maximum of 50,000 volts per meter.

 Today, if just one of these 500 kiloton bombs like the Mark 18 were detonated 300 miles above the central United States, the economy of the country would be essentially destroyed instantaneously.
 Very little of the country's electrical or electronic infrastructure would still be functional.
+(This is not to say that every device would be destroyed, but the interdependence of different electrical and electronic infrastructures makes it possible to stop nearly all economic activity with only limited damage to critical infrastructures.)
 It would likely be months or years before the electrical grid could be repaired because of the destruction of large numbers of the largest transformers in the electrical power grid.
 Spares for these large and very heavy transformers are not kept on hand, and they are no longer made in the United States.
 Several countries today have the ability to produce a weapon similar to this 1952 bomb, and send it to the necessary altitude.
 (England tested an even larger single-stage weapon with a yield of 720 kilotons, called Orange Herald, on May 31, 1957.)
 The number of countries with this ability will undoubtedly be increasing in the coming years.

-(By mentioning the 1952 Mark 18 bomb, I do not want to imply that countries developing nuclear weapons would start with such an old technology.
+By mentioning the 1952 Mark 18 bomb, I do not want to imply that countries developing nuclear weapons would start with such an old technology.
 New automobile companies do not start with a Stanley Steamer or the Model T; and new radio companies do not start with Marconi circuits and Fleming valves.
-Modern techniques and materials, as well as advanced computing power, enable new nuclear weapons projects to leapfrog far past the Manhattan Project.)
+Modern techniques and materials, as well as advanced computing power, enable new nuclear weapons projects to leapfrog far past the Manhattan Project.
+A related fallacy is the belief that, because of the difficulty that the United States and the old Soviet Union had in going from basic fission weapons to thermonuclear weapons, all nations would experience similar difficulties and delays.
+Producing basic fission weapons requires a significant industrial capacity to produce the fissionable material.
+Scaling up from there just requires computing power and knowledge.

 Many years after he left the nuclear weapons laboratories, the principal designer of the Mark 18 bomb wrote an article for Scientific American describing, in general terms, how specific effects of nuclear weapons (including EMP) can be greatly enhanced, and how such effects can be concentrated in one direction from the detonation.
 (See Scientific American, Theodore B. Taylor "Third-Generation Nuclear Weapons", pages 30-39.
 Vol. 256, No. 4.
 April, 1987.)